syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-PDF.md

 presentation.ChartToImageConverter = new ChartToImageConverter();

-//Sets the scaling mode of the chart to best. presentation.ChartToImageConverter.ScalingMode = ScalingMode.Best;
+//Sets the scaling mode of the chart to best.
+The default will be ScalingMode.Normal presentation.ChartToImageConverter.ScalingMode = ScalingMode.Best;

 //Convert the documents by passing the PDF conversion settings as parameter.